 - When you’re ready to cook, take chicken out of the fridge and let it come to room temperature.

 - Make sure your grill is clean and spray or brush with oil or grilling spray, then preheat grill to medium-high heat.
 (Sometimes I use a paper towel dipped in olive oil to rub oil on the grill again immediately before I put the chicken on.
 Try that if you have a problem with meat sticking on the grill.)

 - Lay chicken on the preheated grill at an angle to grill grates and cook 3-4 minutes (or until you see grill marks when you lift up the edge of the chicken.)
 Rotate chicken going the opposite angle to the grill grates and cook 3-4 minutes more (or until you see criss-cross marks when you lift up the edge of the chicken.)

 - Turn chicken over and cook until chicken is firm (but not hard) to the touch.
 Actual cooking time will depend on how thick the chicken breasts are and how hot your grill is.
-For the most accurate way to tell when chicken reaches the safe temperature of 165F, use an instant read meat thermometer to test chicken.
+For the most accurate way to tell when chicken reaches the safe temperature of 165F, use an instant read meat thermometer (affiliate link)to test chicken.

 You might get flare-ups if the marinade drips down when you put the chicken on the grill.
 I spray water on them, even though some experts say not to do that.

 Don’t baste chicken with the reserved marinade because it contains bacteria from the raw chicken.

 This recipe adapted years ago from a cookbook and I no longer remember where I saw it!